Helping you grow closer to God

 And then all I can say is, it’s almost mind boggling.
 God says, “I will be found of you.”
 I will be found of you.
 This isn’t for superstar Christians, this isn’t just for people who went to Bible school or seminary.
 This isn’t people who are smarter than the rest of us.
 Jesus would make the same statement, “Seek and you will find,” right?
 “Knock and the door will be opened.”
 Ask, seek, knock.

 He wants to meet you but here’s the deal.
 How?
 How do you seek God where you really know Him?
 It’s not through external religiosity.
 It’s not through just intellectual, cognitive information about Him.
-There is a way to seek God and the wisest person who ever lived, Solomon, lines out for us and we will wrap it up with this and then we are going to do this together all weekend.
+There is a way to seek God and the wisest person who ever lived, Solomon, lines out for us.

 Notice what he says in Proverbs 2, I put it in your notes.
 “My son, if you will receive my words and treasure my commandments within you,” put a little arrow and write: initiative in God’s Word.
 You will never find a man or woman who knows God deeply who isn’t a man or a woman of this book.
 Treasure His commandments.
 Receive His sayings.